We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Certain exercises can help relieve tight shoulders.
-Even if the tightness not severe, it’s a good idea to focus on this area of the body and work to relax it.
+Even if the tightness is not severe, it’s a good idea to focus on this body area and work to relax it.
 See a doctor for any lasting or intense pain.

 Tight shoulders can cause pain or stiffness in your neck, back, and upper body and limit your daily activities.
-Your shoulders may feel tight and stiff as the result of stress, tension, and overuse.
+Your shoulders may feel tight and stiff due to stress, tension, and overuse.

 Read on to learn how to relieve and prevent tight shoulders.